SAP Articles

 Example: A project assumes data migration will be smooth.
 No one checks the legacy data quality.
 Testing reveals major inconsistencies, delaying go-live by months.
 A simple risk assessment would have flagged this upfront.

-2. Scope Creep is Real
+2. Scope Creep happens all the time.

 Stakeholders always want “just one more thing.”
 Without a risk assessment, these add-ons pile up until the project is unrecognizable.
 Scope creep wrecks budgets and timelines.